wseltzer/dual-use-privacy/index.md

 "privacy seekers."
-The use of privacy-specific technologies was used as a selector in the NSA's XKeyscore system.[[XKeyscore]] It is counterproductive if individuals trying to preserve privacy, whether web browsers from advertisers or dissidents from reppressive political regimes, stand out from the crowd by virtue of the tools they use.
+The use of privacy-specific technologies was used as a selector in the NSA's XKeyscore system.[[XKeyscore]] It is counterproductive if individuals trying to preserve privacy, whether web browsers from advertisers or dissidents from repressive political regimes, stand out from the crowd by virtue of the tools they use.

 [[Does layering have any role here?
 How does it impact that IP